c0d-0x/cruxpass/README.md

 - secret database: `~/.local/share/cruxpass/cruxpass.db`
 - Authentication hash db: `~/.local/share/cruxpass/auth.db`
+- The `-r` option lets you specify a directory where cruxpass will store its databases.
+Make sure the directory already exists before using it..

 Authentication: A master password is required to access or modify any stored data.